Rank Advancement is Scout Led

 - After the scout has accomplished all of a rank’s requirements, the scout schedules a Scoutmaster Conference (SMC) using the online SMC calendar.

-- After the SMC, the scout requests a Board of Review (BOR) by contacting the BOR coordinator for scheduling.
+- After the SMC, the scout requests a Board of Review (BOR) by contacting the BOR Chair for scheduling.
 The scout should not delay in this step, since BOR calendars fill quickly, especially in advance of a Court of Honor (COH).

 - The scout meets with the BOR, and if necessary, returns at a later date to answer additional questions.
 It is an important point that such continuations of the BOR not be perceived by the scout or their parents as a failure.
 Rather, they are opportunities for the scout to build confidence by better communicating what they are able to do.
 This is of particular importance given the nature of Troop 506 Activities, many of which are high adventure.